Popular festivals in Singapore

 Held in May or June, this festival commemorates the death of a Chinese saint in ancient China who drowned himself in protest against government corruption.
 In Singapore, dragon boat (specially crafted) races are held across Marina Bay.

-In April or May, Buddhists celebrate the birth, enlightenment and death of Buddha.
+In April or May, Buddhists celebrate the birth, enlightenment, and death of Buddha.
 Caged birds signifying captive souls are set free.
 Charities donate gifts to needy people and homes regardless of race or religion.
 Buddhist youths also volunteer for mass blood donation drives at hospitals.
-Finally, thousands of devotees participate in a mass candlelight procession, chanting sutras (holy verses) and pay homage to Buddha.
+Finally, thousands of devotees participate in a mass candlelight procession, chanting sutras (holy verses) and paying homage to Buddha.

 This event’s time varies each year.
 In essence, it is a time of fasting for all Muslims (no eating and drinking from dawn till dusk).
 During this period, evening food stalls are set up at Arab Street, near the Sultan Mosque.
 Evenings are times for worship and contemplation, meant for communities and families to strengthen ties.

 This festival marks the end of the Ramadan month.
 Celebrated by Muslim families with a large feast.
 Hari Raya Puasa signifies openness of the heart and mind, whereas in Singapore, this includes Muslim families inviting non-Muslim friends to join in the festivities.

 Meant for prayer and remembrance, Hari Raya Haji marks the annual climax of pilgrimage rites performed in Mecca, the Muslim holy land.